the Internet phenomenon, I have found that most of my pals of the R&R youth years are still doing well... in Florida. Although many Puerto

 All we want is jobs to feed our families... in Miami...
 Arf!

 The fulanos are behooved into thinking that they should

 stay and work for this country.
 Well, they claim to be tired of the sacrifice of

 their families due to unfulfilled promises.
 The same old sandwich with a

 different bread.
-The departure of the Vieques Navy left 1500 jobless...
+The departure of the Vieques Navy a while back, left 1500 jobless...

 and if I'm not mistaken, Ramey in Aguadilla left also a trail of dusty